 The budget process is opaque, and even the most basic information is difficult to find.
 The government has spent lavishly on selected infrastructure projects in recent years, including the controversial, ongoing construction of a new national capital, Oyala, on the mainland; the site is located just west of Mongomo, the ancestral home of Obiang and most of the rest of the political elite.

 Equatorial Guinea is the third-largest oil producer in sub-Saharan Africa and has the continent’s highest per capita income, though most of the population lives below the poverty line, and low global oil prices have put pressure on the state budget and economy.
 The government generally negotiates directly with companies for oil concessions rather than awarding them on a competitive basis.
 The country was delisted from the Extractive Industries Transparency Initiative in 2010, having failed to meet the requirements for validation.

 D. Freedom of Expression and Belief: 4 / 16

 Press freedom is severely limited, despite constitutional protections.
-Journalists consistently exercise self-censorship, and those who do criticize the president, his family, or the security forces face reprisals.
-Opposition party and exile group websites, along with Facebook, were blocked, presumably by the government, in the lead up to the 2013 elections.
+Journalists consistently exercise self-censorship, and those who do criticize the president, his family, or the security forces face dismissal and other reprisals.
+The websites of opposition parties and exile groups, along with Facebook, were blocked, presumably by the government, ahead of the 2013 elections.
 Libel remains a criminal offense.
-The handful of private newspapers and magazines face intense financial and political pressure and are unable to publish regularly.
-The government on occasion imposes news blackouts about subjects such as the Arab Spring uprisings and the 2014 resignation of long-time Burkina Faso president Blaise Compaoré.
+The handful of private newspapers and magazines in operation face intense financial and political pressure and are unable to publish regularly.
+The government on occasion imposes news blackouts about foreign events such as the 2014 ouster of longtime Burkina Faso president Blaise Compaoré.
 Online versions of Spanish newspapers are regularly blocked, especially El País.
-Less than a fifth of the population has access to the internet.
+About 21 percent of the population has access to the internet.